 - 16 years old prior to the starting date of the program; - A Canadian citizen; - Have a minimum of 15 credits prior to the start of the program; - Enrolled in Semester 2 Co-op (afternoon); - Successfully complete the entrance requirements prior to December 1 of the school year (physical, medical, aptitude); - Able to attend program from 1:00 p.m.
-5:30 p.m., Monday through Friday and the occasional weekend training sessions.
+5:30 p.m., Monday through Friday and the occasional weekend training sessions, as well as the March Break.

-Naval Reserve Semesters 1 & 2
+Naval Reserve